yuqitanyq/tp/docs/UserGuide.md

 ## 1.3.
 Navigating the User Guide

-For help with the setup of LibTask, you can refer to head to our [Quick start](#2-quick-start) section.
+For help with installing LibTask and understanding our interface, you can refer to head to our [Quick start](#2-quick-start) section.

 For the full documentation of each feature, you can refer to our [Features](#3-features) section.

-For frequently asked questions about LibTask, you can refer to our [FAQ](#4-faq) section.
+For a list of frequently asked questions about LibTask, you can refer to our [FAQ](#4-faq) section.

-For a quick overview of all the commands in LibTask, you can refer to our [Command summary](#5-command-summary) section.
+If you are an advanced user, you can refer to our [Command summary](#5-command-summary) section.

-For the list of definitions of vocabulary words used in this document can be found in our [Glossary](#6-glossary) section.
+For the list of definition of the vocabulary words used in this document can be found in our [Glossary](#6-glossary) section.

 --------------------------------------------------------------------------------------------------------------------

 # **2. Quick start**

+## 2.1.
+Installation
 1. Ensure you have Java `11` or above installed in your Computer.
 You can follow this [guide](https://docs.oracle.com/en/java/javase/11/install) to download and install java.

 1. Download the latest `libtask.jar` from [here](https://github.com/AY2122S2-CS2103T-W14-1/tp/releases).